 The following are some best practices to keep in mind while creating your escalation flows and troubleshooting any issues that may occur.

 My transfer isn’t working

 There are a number of reasons why your transfer may be failing.
 Here are a few of the most common causes:

 Your transfer API URL may be incorrect for your server environment

 There are a few different server environments where you may be working with Conversation Builder.
-Depending on your region and whether you’re using LP Cloud, you may need to change the URL for your escalation.
+Depending on your region and whether you’re using LP Cloud, the URL used to connect to LiveEngage changes.

 Your Authorization ID may be incorrect

 Each Conversation Builder user has a unique API Access Key that is used in a number of different platform APIs.
 Make sure that your ID is correct.
 Your API Access Key can be found under your user profile, under the API tab.